 Data Used: We use a third-party plugin called Akismet to prevent spam.
 As this is enabled, the contact form submission data (IP address, user agent, name, email address, website, and message) is submitted to the Akismet service (also owned by Automattic) for the sole purpose of spam checking.
 The actual submission data is stored in the database of the site on which it was submitted and is emailed directly to the site.
 This email will include the submitter’s IP address, timestamp, name, email address, website, and message.

 Data Synced (?): Post and post metadata associated with a user’s contact form submission.
 As Akismet is enabled, the IP address and user agent originally submitted with the comment are synced, as well, as they are stored in post meta.

-When you leave a comment on RFS, you may opt-in to save your name, email address and website in cookies.
+When you leave a comment, you may opt-in to save your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.